|Office of Financial Aid and Scholarships

 Academically Dismissed Students

 Students who are allowed to return to the University via the Readmit process cannot receive Federal Student Aid until they demonstrate that they are capable of earning a minimum semester GPA of 2.0 or better.
-If the student has already attempted more than 48 hours upon being readmitted, they must earn a semester GPA of 2.0 and have a cumulative GPA of at least 2.0.
-In both scenarios the student can apply for non-federal educational loan assistance.
+The student must earn a semester GPA of 2.0 and have a cumulative GPA of at least 2.0.
+Otherwise, the student can apply for non-federal educational loan assistance.
 The Office of Financial Aid will only permit a total of two appeals for reinstatement for students who have been academically dismissed.
 Students who become academically dismissed after the Spring semester cannot receive Federal Student Aid for the Summer session.

 NOTE: Part-time students who have been academically suspended and are allowed to return to the University, must attend one semester and complete a minimum of six (6) credit hours and earn a minimum semester grade point average of 2.0 before being reinstated to the financial aid programs.
 The student must also complete all hours attempted and earn a minimum semester grade point average of 2.0 each semester thereafter, in order to remain eligible in all financial aid programs.